 - Provide leadership, work, and communication development opportunities to Richmond residents

-- Week of April 2: Staff will review all submitted applications and follow up with all applicants with next steps
+- Week of April 2: Staff reviewed all submitted applications and followed up with all applicants regarding next steps

 - Week of April 9: Top committee member candidates contacted to determine availability and set meeting schedule

-- By end of April: Committee formed and the fun begins!
+- End of April: Committee formed and the fun began!

 Work-Based Learning Partnerships